mamund/trump-said/docs/index.md

 A collection of utterances from the 47th president.

+## 2025-03-21
+On March 21, 2025, President Donald Trump suggested that individuals charged with attacking Tesla facilities could serve their sentences in foreign prisons, stating:

+> "Perhaps they would prefer some time in the lovely prisons of El Salvador." ([cite](https://www.politico.com/news/2025/03/21/trump-foreign-prison-threats-civil-rights-groups-027162?utm_source=chatgpt.com)

+**Reality Check**\
+Threatening protesters with deportation chills free speech and undermines democratic rights.
+It weaponizes government power to silence dissent, targeting political opponents rather than upholding justice.
+Such threats erode civil liberties, set dangerous authoritarian precedents, and violate constitutional protections—especially when aimed at lawful residents or citizens exercising their right to protest.

+#usPolitics #trumpSaid

+## 2025-03-20
+On March 20, 2025, President Donald Trump signed an executive order directing the dismantling of the U.S. Department of Education, stating:

+> "Education should be handled at the local level by parents and teachers, not by bureaucrats in Washington." ([cite](https://nypost.com/video/what-to-know-about-the-recent-student-deportations-and-ice-raids-under-trump/)

+**Reality Check**\
+Closing the Department of Education risks deepening inequality, as states with fewer resources may struggle to provide quality education.
+It removes federal oversight that protects students' civil rights and ensures nationwide standards.
+Without it, education becomes uneven, fragmented, and vulnerable to political agendas—harming disadvantaged communities and weakening the country’s long-term competitiveness and cohesion.

+#usPolitics #trumpSaid

+### 2025-03-19
+On March 19, 2025, President Donald Trump made a statement during a press briefing that attracted international attention:

+> "We have the power to take back what is rightfully ours, and that includes the Panama Canal."

+This remark was reported by *The Guardian* in their coverage of the event. ([cite]https://www.theguardian.com/us-news/2025/jan/27/trump-first-100-days-guide?utm_source=chatgpt.com)

+**Reality Check**\
+The statement sparked significant backlash from Panamanian officials and citizens, who viewed it as a threat to their national sovereignty.
+President José Raúl Mulino of Panama responded firmly, stating that Panama "will not give in to Trump’s canal threats."

+The international community also reacted, with various foreign news outlets highlighting the potential implications of Trump's assertion on U.S.-Panama relations and regional stability.

+#usPoltics #trumpSaid

 ### 2025-03-18
 On March 18, 2025, President Donald Trump called for the impeachment of Chief U.S. District Judge James Boasberg, who had issued a temporary restraining order halting deportations under the Alien Enemies Act.
 Trump referred to Boasberg as a "Radical Left Lunatic of a Judge" and a "troublemaker," stating: